Vaccination is a safe and effective step we can take to prepare our bodies to fight off harmful, contagious infection and disease.

 Vaccines We Recommend

-University of Vermont Health follows vaccination recommendations developed by the Centers for Disease Control (CDC).
-The CDC has created immunization schedules for children and adults designed to keep you healthy throughout your life.
+University of Vermont Health follows vaccination recommendations developed by the American Academy of Family Physicians (AAFP).
+The AAFP has created immunization schedules for children and adults designed to keep you healthy throughout your life.
 Based on your age and medical history, you may need periodic booster shots to help you maintain your immunity to certain diseases.

 Your provider can help you determine which vaccines you need based on your medical history and risk factors.